 - On top of all the mentioned reasons (and others such as changing building tenant demand and peer pressure with regards to energy efficient and smart buildings) why energy is crucial, comes an ongoing evolution whereby the value of data in commercial buildings is an increasing focus and increased customer education on the value of Building Energy Management Systems as a market driver.

-- On a more technological level, Navigant Research cites the evolutions with regards to the combinations of software, services and/or hardware in meeting specific market demands and, how else could it be, the IoT, cloud and edge computing or fog computing.
+- On a more technological level, Navigant Research cites the evolutions with regards to the combinations of software, services and/or hardware in meeting specific market demands and, how else could it be, the Internet of Things, cloud computing, and edge computing or fog computing.

 An earlier announcement (also October 2017) from Navigant Research regarding spending on and drivers of the adoption of energy efficient building technologies in Europe alone shows a market of almost $112 Billion in 2026.